 Medications are the most common treatment option for asthma.
 They are typically used in an inhaler form and may be composed of the following medications:

 Recognition and avoidance of asthma triggers are also keys to successful asthma management.
-Our GPs can help you with this by pinpointing your possible triggers and creating an action plan for when you suddenly get exposed to your triggering factors.
+Our GPs can help you with this by pinpointing your possible triggers and creating an action plan when you suddenly get exposed to your triggering factors.

 You can carry on with pregnancy without worrying that it will affect your unborn baby.
 However, expect to experience worsened asthma symptoms during pregnancy.
 Speak to your doctor for more advice and to check if your current medications are still enough for your heightened symptoms.